carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

    Define DWARF register enumeration.

    If want to present a wavefront state then should expose vector registers as 64 wide (rather than per work-item view that LLVM uses).
-Either as seperate registers, or a 64x4 byte single register.
+Either as separate registers, or a 64x4 byte single register.
 In either case use a new LANE op (akin to XDREF) to select the current lane usage in a location expression.
 This would also allow scalar register spilling to vector register